Shopping Tab

 (Passing shoppingUrlTemplate to sxpr.shopping() in addition to the above is not strictly necessary but can help Search Expander figure out the user search query if q is not set.)

-If the switch to a shopping tab route on your site is initiated by JavaScript code rather than standard page navigation (e.g. in a SPA), you may need to use JavaScript to handle the clicks on shopping tab links, rather than relying on normal links.
+If navigating to the shopping route on your site is initiated by JavaScript code rather than standard page navigation (e.g. in a SPA), you may need to use JavaScript to handle clicks on shopping route links, rather than relying on normal links.
 You can do this by setting a handleShoppingClick function on the sxpr() settings object.
-This function can take care of updating the page so that the user is taken to the shopping tab.
+This function can take care of updating the page so that the user is navigated to the shopping results.

-Note that handleShoppingClick will need to be passed to sxpr() on your web results page/route, rather than to sxpr.shopping() on the shopping page.
+Note that handleShoppingClick will need to be passed to sxpr() on your web results route, rather than to sxpr.shopping() on the shopping route.

 handleShoppingClick is passed an object with the following interface: